nsivabalan/hudi/website/docs/sql_ddl.md

 :::

 ### Enabling Data Skipping Using Column Stats
-Users can enable Record Level index using the following table properties.
+Users can enable column stats index using the following table properties.

 ```sql
 TBLPROPERTIES(